jonhyman/lucid/README.md

 # Lucid
 =====
 Lucid is a tool for StackMob partners to test their third party provisioning servers.
-The test are run using sbt and expect a provisioning server to be running on localhost:8080 by default, but is also configurable.
+The tests are run using sbt and expect a provisioning server to be running on localhost:8080 by default, but is also configurable.
 The tests will generate a number of different requests and verify the responses are as expected.